mquad/sars_tutorial/README.md

 # Acknowledgments

-We want to sincerely thank [Umberto Di Fabrizio](https://www.linkedin.com/in/umbertodifabrizio) for developing large sections of this repository back when he was a MSc student at Politecnico di Milano.
+We want to sincerely thank [Umberto Di Fabrizio](https://www.linkedin.com/in/umbertodifabrizio) for the help in the development of this repository back when he was a MSc student at Politecnico di Milano.
 Great job Umberto!